discordjs/discord.js/apps/guide/README.md

 ## Contributing

 Before creating an issue, please ensure that it hasn't already been reported/suggested, and double-check the existing guide.
-See [the contribution guide][./contributing] if you'd like to submit a PR.
+See [the contributing guide][contributing] if you'd like to submit a pull request.

 ## Local Development